opendatasoft/ods-documentation/source/configuring_domain/03_managing_tracking/third_party_analytics.rst

 Third-party Analytics
 =====================

-The monitoring tools included in Opendatasoft are centered about API calls and usages; this is useful to gather extremely precise information about how your data is consumed, but can be limiting if you try to measure the audience of your portal in a more broad manner, such as your referral sources, your visitor's geographical origin, or the time spent on your portal.
+The monitoring tools included in Opendatasoft focus on API calls and usages, which is useful to gather precise information on how data is consumed.
+But it can be limiting when trying to measure more broadly the audience of a portal (i.e. referral sources, visitors geographical origin, time spent on the portal, etc.).

-Some third-party services are specialized in measuring audience, and can give this kind of information.
-Opendatasoft supports integrations with **Google Analytics** and **XiTi**.
+Third-party services, specialized in measuring audience, an give additionnal information such as those mentioned above.
+Opendatasoft supports integrations with Google Analytics, and XiTi and SmartTag by AT Internet.

-If you need support for another analytics solution that is not mentioned here (such as Piwik or SmartTag), please contact us.
+All third-party analytics integrations are activated and configured from Configuration > Tracking in the back office.
+Note that for most integrations, Opendatasoft must be involved: please refer to the documentations below for more information.

 Google Analytics